-Frost has a milestone event coming up this March 7 - 8, when we will be honoring the (almost) 50 year contribution of Whit Sidener to the UM Studio Music and Jazz program.
+Frost has a milestone event coming up this March 7 - 8, when we will be honoring the 45+ year contribution of Whit Sidener to the UM Studio Music and Jazz program.
 Alums form far and wide will be in town for a concert and reception to honor Whit.
 Complete info and updates can be found on the soon to be published.
 We also have a facebook page and a giving page where anyone can donate to the Whit Sidener Legacy Fund.
 As of this writing it looks like we will host over 85 alum performers from all over the nation for a gala concert and reception in Whit's honor, with more signing up all the time.

 More Links (or use the menu bar at the top of the page):

 To subscribe to the e-mail list of Gary Keller or the Miami Saxophone Quartet, click here and enter "subscribe" in the subject heading.

 Recorded live in concert, the quartet's latest album features new compositions and arrangements from Gary Lindsay, including Lost (and Found), Don't Look Back, Prelude-Invention-Suspension, and Sweet Bread, along with newly recorded versions of MSQ classics It's a Raggy Waltz and Early Autumn.
 Ed Calle contributes his unique and funky arrangement of Twinkle Twinkle Little Star (must be heard!).

 Guests on this CD include the usual suspects: Jim Gasior (piano), Chuck Bergeron (bass), John Yarling (drums).
 Our very special guests Brian Lynch (trumpet) and Svet Stoyanov (marimba and vibraphone) make their MSQ record debuts.
 Available at our favorite outlet, www.cdbaby.com and of course amazon.com, as well as iTunes and most other digital music outlets.

 "The resulting large ensemble is fleet on their feet as they swing